 Lateral Officers skip to Step 3

-Pass the initial written and physical agility tests conducted through Public Safety Testing.
+Pass the initial written exam, with a score of at least 75%, and pass the physical agility tests conducted through Public Safety Testing.

 Pass the application screening process and interview examination.